api3dao/oev-docs/docs/oev/index.md

 auction proceeds are distributed back to the dApp which created this opportunity.

-With OEV the searcher can announce the the desire for a particular oracle update along with the amount willing to pay for it.
+With OEV, the searcher can announce the desire for a particular oracle update along with the amount willing to pay for it.
 There is an open auction, bound by certain rules, which selects the winner.
 The winner must pay the announced amount and as a result is able to use the oracle update to capture the opportunity.

-For an in-depth understanding of OEV we suggest to read the [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).
+For an in-depth understanding of OEV, we suggest reading the [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).

 ::: info